6s-1/ShyftLabs_DTT/README.md

 Student Result Management System made by-Shreya Saxena for ShyftLabs.
 This is the GitHub repository for the Devlopment Technical Test.

 ### Tech stack used:
-1. Frontend-HTML/CSS for structure and styling.
+1. Frontend - HTML/CSS for structure and styling.
-2. Server-Python with Flask for handling HTTP requests and server logic, Flask extensions for additional functionalities, and Jinja for template rendering.
+2. Server - Python with Flask for handling HTTP requests and server logic, Flask extensions for additional functionalities, and Jinja for template rendering.
-3. Backend-SQL for data storage, with SQLAlchemy as the ORM to interact with the database.
+3. Backend - SQL for data storage, with SQLAlchemy as the ORM to interact with the database.
-4. Wallpaper/images- Adobe Firefly(Generative Ai).
+4. Wallpaper/images - Adobe Firefly(Generative Ai).

 ## The following steps are to be followed to run the app:
 ### 1. Cloning the Repository